aidmelvin/hello-world/readme.txt

-Hello!
-This is a new line
+This is a readme file that will contain all of the details to this project
-This is the second new line
-I realized that I never added this file to git